Tax planning for a Joe Biden presidency

 It is likely that economic conditions due to the efforts to contain COVID-19 will remain poor.
 Many economic advisors will advise Biden and Congress against making a significant shift in tax policy.
 Pulling more money out of an economy that is struggling can make matters worse, especially since so many of the provisions target businesses which create jobs.

-There is a good possibility that between the vote count, the economy and other legislative priorities, the tax code will not be addressed in earnest until at least 2022.
+There is a good possibility that between the vote count, the economy and other legislative priorities, the tax code will not be addressed in earnest immediately after the inauguration.

 Tax increases and market behavior